jorenham/rxio/README.md

 RxIO v0.2 won't build upon v0.1, and will switch to a BSD-3 license.

 The initial v0.2 prototype will require Python 3.12 or higher.
-Especially the availabilty of PEP 965 will accelerate the prototyping process.
+Especially the availability of PEP 965 will accelerate the prototyping process.
 Once I'm satisfied with the prototype, I plan to add support for earlier Python versions.

 ## Optimistic Design Goals